-Commissioned by Metropolitan Housing Trust and developed by house builder Tefford Homes, the tower houses twenty-nine apartments with a neighbourhood office on the ground floor. airtight beyond UK requirements.
+Commissioned by Metropolitan Housing Trust and developed by house builder Telford Homes, the tower houses twentynine apartments with a neighbourhood office on the ground floor.

-And with sustainability high on the agenda, the design meets the Lifetime Homes standard and includes a green-wall wrapping on the southern elevation of the building to encourage local biodiversity.
+The building is insulated and airtight beyond UK requirements.
+And with sustainability high on the agenda, the design meets the Lifetime Homes standard and includes a greenwall wrapping on the southern elevation of the building to encourage local biodiversity.
 The development also includes a landscaped playground for children on the south side, which parents can overlook from half the apartments.